Why Meta Tags Should be Your New Best Friend

-Meta description tags act like little snippet-summary descriptions of a webpage’s content.
-As a short summary, meta tags are able to compress and digest a page’s content in a few sentences to help search engine bots categorize and rank your page.
+Meta descriptions act like little snippet-summary descriptions of a webpage’s content.
+As a short summary, metadata is able to compress and digest a page’s content in a few sentences to help search engine bots categorize and rank your page.

 These tags are their own entity, and as such, they don’t actually appear on the public webpage.
-Meta tags exist in a page’s HTML – typically at the top of the page – to help search engines quickly find the tag description.
+They exist in a page’s HTML – typically at the top of the page – to help search engines quickly find the tag description.

 Title Tags VS Meta Tags

 I know what you’re thinking.
 “I have title tags, and those are clearly enough to help categorize my site!”
 Well, although title tags are ESSENTIAL, metadata are like the bacon to a scrambled eggs breakfast platter.
 A page’s title usually consists of several words or a short phrase that targets frequently searched phrases.
 That being said, the title may not be long enough to give an accurate description of the entirety of the page’s content.

 Tags allow content developers to better explain what their page focuses on, and this can help attract searchers to a page.
 A better description means more traffic, which means better rankings.
 Everyone’s happy, right?